Pro Football Reference Blog

 2175.0

 It is no wonder why this man has a bronze bust in Canton.
-His 13899 receiving yards is currently fourth best in NFL history, and coupled with 130 TD receptions, the former Eagle, Viking, and Dolphin was quite the weapon to have on the outside.
+His 13,899 receiving yards are currently 13th best in NFL history, coupled with 130 TD receptions (fourth all time), the former Eagle, Viking, and Dolphin was quite the weapon to have on the outside.

 Terrell Owens